Hiring a Contractor: Protect Your Project with a Solid Agreement

 What if your contractor delays the work, does poor-quality jobs, or makes unauthorized changes?
 That in large part depends on whether you have “Material Breach Provision” and “Termination and Recover Provisions” in your written contract.
 Material Breach Provisions include what happens if the contractor fails to complete work on time (any unexcused delays); poor workmanship; excessive change orders; executing unapproved changes; and abandonment.
 It is also advisable to include a “no damage for delays” clause with the exceptions of the following: delays not contemplated by the parties; unreasonable delays resulting from fraud, bad faith, gross negligence, active interference or abandonment.
 The Termination and Recover Provision will outline how you can fire your contractor for any of these issues, and potentially get some of your money back in a refund.

 GLO’s experienced real estate attorneys review, draft, and negotiate contractor agreements tailored to your unique project.
 We help ensure that payment provisions protect your finances, that breach and termination clauses are clearly defined to minimize risk, and that you fully understand your legal rights before signing.
 If disputes arise, we guide you through resolution efficiently and effectively.
+To learn more about working with contractors, read Fix and Flip Deals and Working with Contractors.

 Working with GLO means having a personalized, legally sound contract designed to avoid costly surprises and keep your project on track.
 From the initial consultation forward, you’ll have an attorney-client relationship that offers consistent, reliable support.
 With GLO by your side, you can move forward with confidence, knowing your investment and property are protected.